AdobeDocs/audience-manager.de-DE/help/using/reference/boolean-expressions-tsb.md

 ---
-description: In diesem Artikel wird erläutert, wie die Audience Manager-Eigenschaften und Segmentwerkzeuge die booleschen Ausdrücke UND, ODER und NICHT verwenden.
+description: In diesem Artikel wird erläutert, wie die Audience Manager-Eigenschaft und die Segment-Tools die booleschen Ausdrücke AND, OR und NOT verwenden.
 seo-description: This article explains how the Audience Manager trait and segment tools use the Boolean expressions AND, OR, and NOT.
 seo-title: Boolean Expressions in Trait and Segment Builder
 solution: Audience Manager